LittleGitPhoenix/UI.Wpf.Architecture.VMFirst.DialogProvider/README.md

 ## Custom Content Dialogs

 Sometimes it may be necessary to show more than those simple messages or exceptions.
-To address this requierement, the `DialogManager` supports showing any view model as so called custom content.
+To address this requirement, the `DialogManager` supports showing any view model as so called custom content.

 ```csharp
 this.DialogManager.ShowContent